sahildshah1/minimal-mistakes/_posts/2019-04-06-gsw_gamelogs.md

 Above is a horizontal bar plot of feature importance for 16 different stats arranged from most important (at the top) to least important (at the bottom).
-According to this  analysis, the variables most important for predicting a GSW win or loss are Team (GSW) FG% (Field Goal %) and Team (GSW) 3P% (3 Point %) followed by Opponent FG% and Team (GSW) AST (Assists).
-Steve Kerr should therefore be looking at not only the opponents FG% and his team's AST but also how well the GSW are shooting.
+Therefore, the variables most important for predicting a GSW win or loss are Team (GSW) FG% (Field Goal %) and Team (GSW) 3P% (3 Point %) followed by Opponent FG% and Team (GSW) AST (Assists).

+According to this analysis, Steve Kerr should priortize looking at his teams's FG% and 3P% over looking at his team's turnovers.

 ## Methods: Notes on using Random Forests to perform this analysis